 Oversubscription planning (OSP) is the problem of finding plans that maximize the utility value of their end state while staying within a specified cost bound.
 Recently, it has been shown that OSP problems can be reformulated as classical planning problems with multiple cost functions but no utilities.
-Here we take advantage of this reformulation to show that OSP problems can be solved optimally using the A* search algorithm, in contrast to previous approaches that have used variations on branch-and-bound search.
+Here we take advantage of this reformulation to show that OSP problems can be solved optimally using the A∗ search algorithm, in contrast to previous approaches that have used variations on branch-and-bound search.
 This allows many powerful techniques developed for classical planning to be applied to OSP problems.
 We also introduce novel bound-sensitive heuristics, which are able to reason about the primary cost of a solution while taking into account secondary cost functions and bounds, to provide superior guidance compared to heuristics that do not take these bounds into account.
-We implement two such bound-sensitive variants of existing classical planning heuristics, and show experimentally that the resulting search is significantly more informed than comparable heuristics that do not consider bounds.
+We propose two such bound-sensitive variants of existing classical planning heuristics, and show experimentally that the resulting search is significantly more informed than with comparable heuristics that do not consider bounds.